 None of our programs could run without donations from our community.
 If you are interested in making a one-time donation, or becoming a monthly donor, please click below:

 When a young person comes to shelter, they very often have nothing.
-It is nice to be able to give them what they need to maintain proper hygiene, but we depend entirely on donations to provide this care.
+It’s nice to be able to give them what they need to maintain proper hygiene and stay comfortable, but we depend entirely on donations to provide this care.
 Help take care of these youth by donating any of the following:

 - Cotton track pants (all sizes)

 - Diapers and pull-ups (all sizes)

 - Baby Wipes

 Please note: we can only accept unopened toiletries.

 At our emergency shelter, we feed 30 people three meals/day.
 We also provide support to youth and families who are struggling in the community through our Food Box Program.
 For this reason, please consider donating non-perishable food to us at 196 Brock St. Items that we tend to need include:

 - School snack foods like juice boxes, peanut free bars/treats, fruit snacks